web3devde/nextjs-nft-mint-dapp/README.md

 > If you deploy to a hosting provider other than Vercel, I cannot guarantee that this dApp will work properly.

+## Connect MetaMask Mobile

+To connect MetaMask on mobile, use the MetaMask mobile browser.